hashincludeim/Make-me-do-that/README.md

 # Generator
 The generator takes a noise vector of the latent dimension and generates an image.
 The shape of the image should be the same as the shape of the discriminator's input.
-The generator rst upsamples the noise vector with the dense layer, in order to have enough values to reshape into the rst generator block.
+The generator first upsamples the noise vector with the dense layer, in order to have enough values to reshape into the first generator block.
 The goal of the projection is to have the same dimension as the last block in the discriminator architecture.
-This is equivalent to 4 x 4 x number of lters in the last convolutional layer of the discriminator.
+This is equivalent to 4 x 4 x number of filters in the last convolutional layer of the discriminator.
 Each generator block applies deconvolution to upsample the image and batch normalization.
-We use 4 decoder blocks and a nal convolution layer to get a 3D tensor, which represents a fake image that has 3 channels.
+We use 4 decoder blocks and a final convolution layer to get a 3D tensor, which represents a fake image that has 3 channels.

 # Discriminator
-The discriminator is an image classier.
+The discriminator is an image classifier.
 We use a convolutional neural network instead, with 4 blocks of layers.
 Each block includes a convolution, batch normal- ization and another convolution with striding to downscale the image by a factor two and another batch normalization.
 The result goes through average pooling,